ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ### Handling Domains in Reports {#handling}

-In the same report, there **MUST** be a single Policy Domain, though there could be multiple RFC5322.From Domains.
+In the same report, there **MUST** be a single DMARC Policy Domain, though there could be multiple RFC5322.From Domains.
 Each RFC5322.From domain will create its own "record" within the report.
 Consider the case where there are three domains with traffic volume to report: example.com, foo.example.com, and bar.example.com.
 There will be